-On June 2, Italians remember the important events that took place in 1946 and celebrate Republic Day (Italian: Festa della Repubblica Italiana ).
-This day is considered the birth of a new system of government in the state — from that day Italy ceased to be a monarchy and switched to a republican system of government.
+On June 2, Italians recall important events that occurred in 1946, and celebrate Republic Day ( Ital.
+Festa della Repubblica Italiana ).
+This day is considered the birth of a new system of government in the state — from that day Italy ceased to be a monarchy and switched to the republican system of government.

-After the end of World War II and the fall of fascism, a constitutional referendum was held in Italy, in which citizens were asked to choose their preferred state system: a monarchy or a republic.
-And so, on June 2, 1946, the entire population of Italy ( for the first time, including even women! ) Came to the polls.
+After the end of World War II and the fall of fascism in Italy, a constitutional referendum was held at which citizens were invited to choose the preferred state structure: the monarchy or republic.
+And so, on June 2, 1946, the entire population of Italy ( for the first time including even women! ) came to the polls.

-Almost 55% of those who voted were in favor of the republic, which meant that the country decided to say goodbye to the monarchy forever, proclaim the Republic, switch to a republican system of government and elect members of the assembly, who were subsequently entrusted with the important duty of creating a new Italian Constitution.
+Almost 55% of those who voted spoke in favor of the republic, which meant — the country decided to say goodbye to the monarchy forever, proclaim the Republic, switch to the republican system of government and choose members of the assembly, which subsequently had the important responsibility of creating a new Italian Constitution.
 Therefore, June 2 in Italy is considered to be the birthday of the Republic.

-The holiday is public in accordance with the law on the National Holiday, signed on November 20, 2000 by the President of Italy.
+The holiday is state in accordance with the law on the National Day, signed on November 20, 2000 by the President of Italy.

 Usually on this day, military parades and many solemn, memorable and recreational events are held in large cities.